Every breath you take and every move you make

 A typical individual will walk between 2,500 and 15,000 steps every day.
-If any one of those individuals has a biomechanical foot dysfunction, the resulting abnormal movement and function can and will alter gait, putting stress and strain on muscles, bones, and joints in regions of the body remote to the foot.
+If any one of those individuals has a biomechanical foot dysfunction, the resulting abnormal movement will alter gait.
+This can put stress and strain on muscles, bones, and joints, even in places far from the foot.

-When this altered gait is repeated day after day, week after week and year after year, it ultimately weakens muscles and joints, causing pain, arthritis and increased susceptibility to injury.
+When this altered gait is repeated day after day, it ultimately weakens muscles and joints, causing pain, arthritis and increased susceptibility to injury.

-Back injuries can result from foot dysfunction or limping caused by leg, ankle or foot injuries.
-It is, for this reason, Texas Back Institute conceived of and developed its state-of-the-art Gait Lab.
+Back injuries can even result from foot dysfunction or limping caused by leg, ankle or foot injuries.
+For this reason, Texas Back Institute conceived of and developed its state-of-the-art Gait Lab.